There's some great fan fiction here, screen grabs galore, an episode guide, and

-Colonel Alan Virdon is the commander of the ANSA space mission that strands two astronauts together ( a third did not survive) on Earth over 1000 years into the future.
-Virdon, the consumate family man, is driven by the need to return home to his wife and son.
+Colonel Alan Virdon is the commander of the ANSA space mission that strands two astronauts together (a third did not survive) on Earth over 1000 years into the future.
+Virdon, the consummate family man, is driven by the need to return home to his wife and son.
 His sense of responsibility extends to his second-in-command, Peter Burke, and their new-found simian friend, Galen.
-Virdon is a born and bred farmboy, a compassionate man, a problem-solver and the voice of reason within the trio.
+Virdon is a born and bred farm boy, a leader and a compassionate man and problem-solver.

 Ron Harper, who played Virdon, says that working "with Roddy was a delight" and tells of an incident "I still smile about.
 Jim and I were trying to rescue Roddy (it was his turn to be captured by the apes) and we had just broken into the guard house and overpowered the two guards there.
 Jim had a simple warning line to the guards, ‘No noise’, which he shouted at the top of his lungs, causing me to collapse with laughter and telling him ‘Well, that might blow our cover’."